bdijck/Voltcraft-co2-raspberrypi/README.md

 *Credit where credit is due:*
 This project relies heavily on the work of others (big thanks to you!): see references.
-The python code is my own but the wiring and the information on the communication protocol are not.
+The python code is my own but I owe others for figuring out the wiring stuff and the communication protocol.

 ## Overview